 Another noteworthy feature of the strict guidelines employed in vetting each Hadith for authenticity was al-Bukhari’s dual condition of two consecutive narrators to have been contemporaries and to have met in person, for their narration to be considered.
 An in-depth study of the lives of narrators was critical to his knowing the righteous and trustworthy from the fabricators and liars.

-Little wonder then, that Muslim scholars throughout the ages have regarded it as a secondary authority after the Quran. “…Say: Are those who are knowledgeable equal to those who are not knowledgeable?”
-(Quran 39:9).
+Little wonder then, that Muslim scholars throughout the ages have regarded it as a secondary authority after the Quran.
+Allah poses a question in Surah az-Zumar, that are those who have knowledge equal to those who don’t?